chandan2602/AI-Generated-Imagery-with-Stable-Diffusion/README.md

 # AI-Generated-Imagery-with-Stable-Diffusion
 <h2> Objective : </h2>
 This project utilizes the power of the Stable Diffusion model to generate high-quality, detailed images from text prompts.
-By leveraging pre-trained models such as Dreamlike Diffusion and custom prompts.
+By leveraging pre-trained models such as Dreamlike Diffusion and custom prompts.<br>
-# AI-Generated Imagery with Stable Diffusion

-This project provides a framework for generating AI artwork using the Stable Diffusion model.
-The goal is to create compelling images based on text prompts, utilizing the **Dreamlike Diffusion** model to bring creative ideas to life.

 ## Features